vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 Array([[0.5336972]], dtype=float32)
 ```
 We use the `nn.compact` decorator here as the logic is relatively simple.
 We
-just iterate over the tuple `self.dimensions` and pass our current activations
+iterate over the tuple `self.dimensions` and pass our current activations
 through a `nn.Dense` module, followed by applying `self.activation_fn`.
 This
 activation can optionally be dropped for the final linear layer in
 `FeedForward`.
 This is needed as `nn.relu` only outputs non-negative values,